-Luxor Capitol to own Atlantic City’s Ocean Resort Casino
+Luxor Capital to own Atlantic City’s Ocean Resort Casino

 ATLANTIC CITY, N.J.
 (AP) — A New York hedge fund that lent money to Atlantic City’s Ocean Resort Casino is assuming ownership of it.

-Luxor Capitol Group will assume control once it receives interim authority to own a casino.
+Luxor Capital Group was identified as the new owner in a press release Monday from the casino.
+The company, which is not related to the Luxor casino in Las Vegas, will take over the ownership interest of Bruce Deifik (DIE’-fick) and his family.

-The identity of the new owner was revealed in a press release Monday from the casino.
+Luxor Capitol will assume control once it receives interim authority to own a casino.
+Until it gets that approval, which could come within three to four months, a trust will be created for the casino’s temporary ownership.

-The company will assume the ownership interest of Bruce Deifik (DIE’-fick) and his family.
+Once Luxor Capital completes a promised $70 million investment into the property, a trustee will be appointed to oversee the trust until the company is deemed suitable to hold a casino license in New Jersey.

 Most Read Nation & World Stories